keycloak/keycloak-quickstarts/app-authz-jee-vanilla/README.md

     ````
       "policy-enforcer": {
-          "on-deny-redirect-to" : "/app-authz-vanilla/error.jsp"
+          "on-deny-redirect-to" : "/authz-servlet/accessDenied.jsp"
         }
     ````

-As an alternative you can create the client by importing the file [client-import.json](config/client-import.json) and copying [config/keycloak-example.json](config/keycloak-example.json) to `config/keycloak.json`.
+As an alternative you can configure the client adapter by copying [config/keycloak-example.json](config/keycloak-example.json) to `config/keycloak.json`.

 Build and Deploy the Quickstart
 -------------------------------